pgaljan/funneler/docs/code-guide.md

 ```
 > `Transactions` table is calculated via power query or Lambda function, depending on implementation

+### Entity Relationships

+**Primary Relationships:**
+- Customers (1) → Contacts (Many): One customer can have multiple contact persons
+- Customers (1) → Opportunities (Many): One customer can have multiple sales opportunities
+- Opportunities (1) → Milestones (Many): One opportunity can have multiple project milestones

+**Key Business Rules:**
+- Each customer must have at least one primary contact
+- Opportunities must be linked to an existing customer
+- Milestones must be associated with a valid opportunity
+- Date fields use Excel serial date format (days since 1/1/1900)
+- Status fields use controlled vocabularies for data consistency

+**Data Quality Notes:**
+- NAICS codes should be validated against official classification system
+- Email addresses should follow standard email format validation
+- Phone numbers follow XXX-XXX-XXXX format
+- URLs should include proper protocol (https://)
+- Currency values stored without formatting symbols

 ## Mock Template Creation
 1. Load as desired, export to [mocks](../../deployment/day-1/MOCK/)